 Making Space for Someone Else

-Later in the day, we headed to Eve's house so she could help clean before her stepdad returned from work.
-He's on the road most of the week, gone for days at a time, and when he comes home, they try to make the house feel peaceful, livable—like a place you'd want to land after miles of asphalt and exhaustion.
+Later in the day, we headed to Eve's house so she could help clean before someone in her household returned from work.
+He is away often, and when he comes home, they try to make the house feel peaceful and livable—like a place you'd want to land after miles of asphalt and exhaustion.

 While Eve cleaned, the girls and Isabella played, and I stayed in the car for a while.
 I didn't feel guilty about it.
 I needed the break.
 Sometimes rest isn't sleep—it's distance.